Incubaid/arakoon/doc/design/rolling-checksums.rst

 4. The slaves compute the rolling checksum, and compare it with the checksum in the value.
 5. If the checksums are equal, the tlogs are in sync, the value is written to the tlogs, and the algorithm proceeds as usual.
 6. If the checksums are different, something bad happened.
 The node halts, and the tlogs need to be inspected manually.

+The catchup consists of two phases.
+In the first phase, the missing tlog entries are received from another node.
+The checksum of the first of these entries will be validated, to prevent a catchup from a diverged node.
+During the second phase, the tlog entries are replayed to the store, and all checksums are validated.

 Remark
 ------